FlyHuman/lsg-course/partB.md

 #### <a name="run-the-fish-application"></a> 1.
 Run the Fish application

+We have adapted [some code](https://github.com/spark-mooc/mooc-setup/blob/master/ML_lab5_pca_student.ipynb) from an example where they are working with [larval zebrafish](http://research.janelia.org/zebrafish/), so that you can run it on the LSG cluster.

+It outputs a picture showing the PCA analysis of the 2 principal components that you choose, for a given fish's neural system's activity in time, in response to certain stimulii.

 * Browse to the working directory.
 We will run the Fish exercise in partB:

 ```sh